cimentadaj/ml_socsci/README.md

-# intro_ml
+# Machine Learning for Social Sciences

-This repo contains the materials for the course 'Machine Learning for Social Science'
+This repo contains the materials for the course 'Machine Learning for Social Sciences'